Are you planning on driving in France? Get up to speed with everything you need to know with our guide to driving and parking in France.

 To obtain and maintain your car registration (carte grise), your car may first need to be inspected to check that it conforms to French road standards and be given a Certificate de Conformite or Attestation RTI (Reception à Titre Isolé).
 Go to your nearest DREAL (Directions Régionales de l’Environnement, de l’Aménagement et du Logement) office to organise this.

 If the car is more than four years old it will also have to pass a contrôle technique, which is an inspection of roadworthiness (similar to the UK’s MOT).
 A roadworthiness certificate from your home country will not suffice; your car must pass the French test.
-This is carried out in specially licensed centres and must be renewed every two years, or if you sell the car.
+This is carried out in specially licensed centers and must be renewed every two years, or if you sell the car.

 Once you have your Certificate de Conformite/Attestation RTI and the car has passed the contrôle technique (if appropriate), you can apply to your Préfecture or Sous-Préfecture to get your car registration: the Certificat d’immatriculation (previously known as the carte grise or grey card).
 You’ll also need proof of ID and residency in France, your foreign registration certificate, and customs documentation.
 Fees vary according to the size of your car’s engine.
 Once you have been sent your new registration documents you get new French number plates (plaques d’immatriculation) made and fitted.

-You must carry the car registration and driver’s licence with you when driving.
+You must carry the car registration and driver’s license with you when driving.
 The French police are entitled to stop and request your identification and car papers at any time.
 You are also required to keep your car papers on your person when you leave the car; if it’s stolen with the registration in the glove box, you may have trouble with your insurance claim.
 The vignette assurance, proof of insurance, must be displayed on your window shield.

 Road and car taxes in France